Mega user guide

 If mapping fails, refer to the Mapping failure handling guide.

-Enabling localization service
+Enabling localization services

 Tip